["learn"]

 After the fermentation and distillation process, the bourbon is diluted with water until it reaches the desired proof.
 It’s then stored in charred new oak barrels for at least two years.
 The aging process mellows the bourbon, gives it its color, and imparts the signature oak flavor.
 Great skill and knowledge are required at every step of the process to get the best possible liquid into the barrels.
 When it comes to bourbon vs. rye, bourbon is not allowed to have any additives, while rye can in some cases.
 Bourbon is always bottled at a minimum of 40% ABV.

-You might also like: 9 Bourbon-Based Summer Cocktails.
+Also see: 9 Bourbon-Based Summer Cocktails.

 What is rye whiskey?